spaghetticode/vcr_cable/README.md

 # VcrCable

 This gem allows to use VCR in development.
-This is quite handy when you're on a sloppy connection and your app interacts with external services, or when you want to save bandwidth, or when you have no connection at all.
+This is quite handy when your app interacts frequently with external services and you're on a sloppy connection, or when you want to save bandwidth, or when you happent to have no connection at all.

 ## Usage